-- Adopt City of Adelaide's City Plan Adelaide 2036 as a sub-regional plan of the GARP. - Recognise and support the primacy of the City of Adelaide as the social, commercial, cultural and civic heart of the region. - Commit to a Light Rail extension to North Adelaide and into Prospect to support a of the Women's and Children's Hospital. - Support residential growth outcomes in the City of Adelaide to achieve 50,000 residents by 2036 through strategic infrastructure investment, including consideration of existing State Government landholdings. - Recognise and reinforce the City of Adelaide as a key business growth location. - Encourage innovative housing models to achieve housing and population diversity in the city. - Support the delivery of social housing in the city.
+- Adopt City of Adelaide's City Plan Adelaide 2036 as a sub-regional plan of the GARP. - Recognise and support the primacy of the City of Adelaide as the social, commercial, cultural and civic heart of the region. - Commit to a Light Rail extension to North Adelaide and into Prospect to support a residential and business growth corridor to O'Connell Street timed for redevelopment of the Women's and Children's Hospital. - Support residential growth outcomes in the City of Adelaide to achieve 50,000 residents by 2036 through strategic infrastructure investment, including consideration of existing State Government landholdings. - Recognise and reinforce the City of Adelaide as a key business growth location. - Encourage innovative housing models to achieve housing and population diversity in the city. - Support the delivery of social housing in the city.